amandp13/Cool-Scripts-Python-Nerds/password_&_OTP/README.md

+# Creating password and Extracting OTP Using Python.
-The password code is useful for creating password in python.
+- The password code is useful for creating password in python.
-The OTP code is useful in extracting OTP from the number entered.
+- The OTP code is useful in extracting OTP from the number entered.